epz0/FROTHER/readme.md

 The original dataset included a single pdf file with 934 digitised sketches created by participants and a spreadsheet with the "creativity", "novelty" and "quality" values for the ideas.

 The **FROTHER dataset** builds from this data, systematically organising and extending the dataset.
-Below is a summary of the contents:
+Below is a summary of the contents and details of the process undertaken to further expand the dataset.

+Please cite this version of the dataset as _Paravizo, E. (2024).
+Frother dataset._

 ##